10 Fun Facts about Cutting Fluids

 Category: Manufacturing Technology • Jan 7, 2021

 - Multi-purpose.
 Metalworking fluids serve many functions, including cooling and lubricating the workpiece and cutting tool.
 They also remove the metal chips or swarf from the cutting zone.
-In a typical operation, resistance from shearing the atoms of the part being cut generates about two-thirds of the heat, while the friction of the cutting tool generates the remainder.
-Good lubrication essentially changes the shear angle to produce a thinner chip, which further reduces heat from friction.
+In a typical operation, resistance from shearing the atoms of the part being cut generates about two-thirds of the heat.
+The friction of the cutting tool causes the remainder.
+Adequate lubrication essentially changes the shear angle to produce a thinner chip, which further reduces heat from friction.

 - Back in the day, cutting fluid could turn rancid.
 Consider this: A 1921 “technologic” paper on cutting fluids from the National Bureau of Standards stated that "lard oil is the cutting oil par excellence.”
-Sources of lard oil include neat’s-foot oil (“neat” was an Old English term for cattle), wool fat (lanolin, from wool) horse oil (which today is highly popular in Asian skincare products), and sperm oil (the 1972 Endangered Species Act banned whaling.
-Up until then, Americans used a horrifying 30 million lbs. of whale oil annually because of its exceptional lubricity and heat stability).
+Sources of lard oil include neat’s-foot oil (“neat” was an Old English term for cattle), wool fat (lanolin) horse oil (highly popular in Asian skincare products), and sperm oil (until the 1972 Endangered Species Act banned whaling.

 - Oil and water do mix.
 Think about mayonnaise and salad dressing.
 The chef adds emulsifiers, such as egg yolks or mustard, then whips them to create fine stable dispersion.
 An emulsifier is technically a surface-active agent, or surfactant, that acts as a border between two immiscible liquids, such as oil and water.

 - Just add water.
-In addition to straight oil, there are multiple types of water-miscible fluids, including: soluble oil, semi-synthetic, and synthetic fluids.
-Sold as oil-based concentrates, these formulations include emulsifiers to stabilize the concentrate when diluted with water.
+There are multiple types of water-miscible fluids in addition to straight oil, including: soluble oil, semi-synthetic, and synthetic fluids.
+These formulations, sold as oil-based concentrates, include emulsifiers to stabilize the concentrate when diluted with water.
 Lean mixtures (more water-less oil) provide better cooling but less lubrication, and vice-versa for rich concentrations.
-Some companies are manufacturing cutting-edge fluids like micro emulsions and neo-synthetics that defy current product categorization.
+Some companies are manufacturing cutting-edge fluids like microemulsions and neo-synthetics that defy current product categorization.

 How much water to add?
-That depends on whether a shop is OK with “good enough” or wants to more control the costs associated with metalworking fluids by evaluating specific applications.
+That depends on whether a shop is OK with “good enough” or wants more control over the costs associated with metalworking fluids by evaluating specific applications.

-- What type of water to add — tap, distilled, deionized or reverse osmosis?
+- What type of water to add — tap, distilled, deionized, or reverse osmosis?
 Anyone who ever stained a shirt because their steam iron spit rusty water (hello again, iron oxide) knows water choice makes a difference.
 Choose distilled water for steam irons but use chemically pure water produced by deionization or reverse osmosis for cutting fluids.
-Similar to the iron, any minerals in the water eventually cause problems.
+Similar to your iron, minerals in the water eventually cause problems.

 - Oil in last.
 As a rule, add concentrates to the water, then oil, and mix thoroughly.
 One way to remember the proper sequence of addition is to remember OIL, meaning “oil in last.”
 There’s nothing funny about this.

-Knowledge of metalworking fluid functions goes back to Leonard da Vinci’s set-ups to test friction, and likely to the discovery of the wheel and first greased axle.
+Knowledge of metalworking fluid functions goes back to Leonardo da Vinci’s set-ups to test friction, the wheel’s discovery, and the first greased axle.
 Today, when shops need to squeeze every minute of uptime out of a 24-hour day, the selection of metalworking fluids deserves as much attention as the choice of machine tool, tooling, speeds, and feeds.

 Learn more about providers of high-quality cutting fluids exhibiting at IMTS.